gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \sectionmark{Different intercepts for different groups}

 One of the implicit assumptions up to this point was that the models were being applied to a single homogeneous population.
+\index{assumptions}
 In many cases, we take a sample from a population but that overall group is likely a combination of individuals from different sub-populations.
 For example, the SAT study was interested in all students at the university but that contains the obvious sub-populations based